 Asbestos usage has been completely illegal since 1999.
 Most contact now comes in the form of exposure during removal, demolition, or extension during building and construction with the banned substance.
 As such, employers are regulated to account for the substance and prepare workers with adequate protective gear and training against exposure.

 Whilst the vast number of cases we deal with are from legacy employment, if your employer isn’t working to these regulations, they are breaking the law and putting you at significant risk.
-Speak to our team for advice on 08082391859.
+Speak to our team for guidance on 08082391859^.

 What industries have workers that are most likely to develop an asbestos-related illness?